novakov-alexey-zz/krb-operator/README.md

 kubectl apply -f examples/my-krb-1.yaml
 ```

-Create or Update resource events are handled in the same way and will create:
+A `create` or `update` resource event are handled in the same way.
+They will create:

--   Deployment, Service, POD, if some of them is missing
+-   Deployment, Service, Pod, if some of them is missing

--   Kerberos principal, if its `spec.principals[i].secret` is missing.
+-   Kerberos principal, if its `spec.list[i].secret` is missing.
     Changes in values other than `secret` are ignored (current limitation).
 In order to add new principal to the
     `spec.principals` either put new/not-existing `secret` name and desired new principal name.
 Otherwise, delete Krb resource and create new one with
     the desired `principals`.

 ## Delete resource

-Delete events deletes all objects created by create or apply events: Deployment, Service, POD and Secrets(s)
+A `delete` event deletes all objects created by the `create` or `apply` events: Deployment, Service, Pod and Secrets(s)

 ```bash
 kubectl delete -f examples/my-krb-1.yaml